Showing posts with label pelham. Show all posts

 A Day 3: Wednesday, April 15, 2009

-We checked out at 10 A.M. and we arrived at 12:00 p.m. at the Wild Animal Safari located in Pine Mountain Ga.
+We checked out at 10 A.M. and arrived at the Wild Animal Safari in Pine Mountain, GA n 12:00 P.M.

 Lora rented a safari zebra van and bought several buckets of animal food.
-We load into the van and go through the locked gate inside where all the animals roam freely.
+We load into the truck and pass through the locked gate, where all the animals roam freely.

-We feed the American buffalo, deer, cows, giraffes, gravy’s zebra, Kangaroo, rhinoceros, emus, yakatusi, Blackbuck antelope, elk, rhino, camel, and, buffalo as we wind through the 200 areas of the natural habitat of the animals.
+We feed American buffalo, deer, cows, giraffes, zebras, kangaroos, rhinos, emus, yakatusi, Blackbuck antelope, elk, and camels as we wind through the 200 areas of the animals' natural habitat.

-We drove past the caged Siberia tigers, black mane lion, and liger.
+We drove past the caged Siberian tigers, the black-maned lion, and the liger.

 Do not roll down your windows if you do not want a long drooling tongue in your face.

-The van has bars on the back windows but the front windows will roll down.
-The kids loved feeding the animals and we took our time feeding and watching, and the kids squealed with delight at all the animals.
+The van has bars on the back windows, but the front windows roll down.
+The kids loved feeding the animals, and we took our time watching them squeal with delight.

 After the safari ride, we had a picnic.
-We sat next to the fence where an ostrich was pacing up and down.
+We sat next to the fence, where an ostrich was pacing back and forth.

 The rest of the park was a walk-through where we saw